Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Independent Observations

-In this section, we derive bounds for $\RIP_n(k)$ and $\mathcal{D}_n(k)$ defined in~\eqref{eq:SimplifiedNotation} under the assumption of independence and exponential tails.
+In this section, we derive bounds for $\RIP_n(k)$ and $\mathcal{D}_n(k)$ defined in~\eqref{eq:SimplifiedNotation} under the assumption of independence and weak exponential tails.
 The setting is as follows.
 Suppose $(X_1, Y_1), \ldots, (X_n, Y_n)$ are a sequence of independent random vectors in $\mathbb{R}^{p}\times\mathbb{R}$.
-Consider the following assumptions: \begin{description} \item[\namedlabel{eq:Marginal}{(MExp)}] Assume that there exists positive reals $\alpha > 0$, and $K_{n,p} > 0$ such that
+Consider the following assumptions: \begin{description} \item[\namedlabel{eq:Marginal}{(MExp)}] Assume that there exist positive numbers $\alpha > 0$, and $K_{n,p} > 0$ such that